NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Contortion Creeper.md

 abilities_mid:
   - name: ""
   - name: "Improvised Block"
-    desc: "`pf2:r`  **Trigger** The contortion creeper would take damage while Inhabiting an object\n**Effect** The creeper wards off the blow with its improvised carapace.
+    desc: "`pf2:r`  **Trigger** The contortion creeper would take damage while Inhabiting an object\n* * *\n\n**Effect** The creeper wards off the blow with its improvised carapace.
 The object's Hardness prevents up to 5 damage.
 The creeper and the object both take any remaining damage, possibly breaking or destroying the object and expelling the creeper."

 attacks:
   - name: ""